-Background: This rule addresses the Health Care Expenditure requirement when a Covered Employee is out on paid parental leave to bond with a new child and is entitled to supplemental compensation under the City's Paid Parental Leave Ordinance ("PPLO") (S.F.
-Police Code, Article 33H).
+Background: This rule addresses the Health Care Expenditure requirement when a Covered Employee is out on paid parental leave to bond with a new child and is entitled to supplemental compensation under the City's Paid Parental Leave Ordinance ("PPLO") (Labor and

+Employment Code (L.E.C.)
+Article 14 (formerly codified as Police Code 33H)).
 The PPLO generally requires employers to pay employees supplemental compensation in an amount such that the total of the California Paid Family Leave compensation the employee receives and the supplemental compensation provides, but does not exceed, 100% of the employee's current normal gross weekly wage.